MR-DOS/SCAN2000-20/README.md

 It also has a header for a flat cable connector that can be used on a breakout board: for example for leds that indicate which input is active, or for allowing the relays and input terminals to be moved to an external box.

+Programmning/debugging can be done via 2.54mm pin header, or via a standard ARM10 SWD connector.
+The latter has enough space around it for the use of a STDC14 connector.

 ![Keithley SCAN2000 board](images/pcb.png)

 |DMM|Tested|Works|Note|